vnovick/classNameGenerator/README.md

 BEM methodology inspired util that let's you create classNames in React by passing proper configuration.
 You can also use library outside of React since there are no React dependencies

 ## High-level API:
 `classNameGenerator` is using some key concepts and names from BEM methodology.
-By default BEM naming is disabled but can be enabled via configuration
+By default BEM naming is disabled but can be enabled via configuration.
+It's compatible with AMD, CommonJS and also can be used as browser global.

 ### Key concepts
 Before describing `classNameGenerator` it's important to understand some key concepts of classNames naming convention.
 There are three main entities that should be explained: